SYSTRAN/faster-whisper/README.md

 See more model and transcription options in the [`WhisperModel`](https://github.com/guillaumekln/faster-whisper/blob/master/faster_whisper/transcribe.py) class implementation.

-#### CLI usage
+### CLI

-You can also use [jordimas/whisper-ctranslate2](https://github.com/jordimas/whisper-ctranslate2) to access `faster-whisper` through a CLI interface similar to what is offered by Whisper.
+You can use [jordimas/whisper-ctranslate2](https://github.com/jordimas/whisper-ctranslate2) to access `faster-whisper` through a CLI interface similar to what is offered by Whisper.

 ## Model conversion